smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 ##### Phase 3: Adventure-only AI

-Worthy of a separate project on its own, training an Adventure AI out of scope for now.
+Worthy of a separate project on its own, training an Adventure AI is out of scope for now.
 A detailed action plan is not yet required.

 ## Dev log